stencillogic/Start-with-Rust-fast/README.md

 ## Smart pointers

-Smart pointers allow to allocate data on heap, count references, free up memory automatically, and other things.
+Smart pointers allow to allocate data on heap, count references, free up memory automatically, and do other things.
 Basic smart pointers:

- - `Box<T>` for allocating values on the heap.
+ - `Box<T>` is for allocating values on the heap.
  - `Rc<T>`, a reference counting type that enables multiple ownership.
  - `Ref<T>` and `RefMut<T>`, accessed through `RefCell<T>`, a type that enforces the borrowing rules at runtime instead of compile time.